andyw8/andyw8.github.io/_posts/2025-07-07-using-claude-code-custom-slash-commands-with-ruby.md

 Anthropic recently added support for [custom slash commands][1], allowing you to define commonly used prompts as reusable macros.

-Based on my experience as a Ruby developer, I've created several specialized commands for typical Ruby project workflows, such as:
+Based on my experience as a Ruby developer, I've created several specialized [commands][3] for typical Ruby project workflows, such as:

 * Configuring CI with GitHub Actions (including Ruby matrix builds)
 * Adding RuboCop or Standard